See you next year!

 Include Indigenous and community voices to co-design solutions for systemic change

-Tackling the youth detention crisis by confronting the impacts of intergenerational trauma on families and communities
+Tackle the youth detention crisis by confronting the impacts of intergenerational trauma on families and communities

 Develop prevention and early intervention strategies through community led diversion and reinvestment